epfl-ML/project2-code/README.md

 - the `data/` folder contains information to obtain the dataset;
 - the `tools/` folder contains two scripts to preprocess the `.smo` files and export them as `.csv` files;
-- the `experiments/` folder contains the code used to train the models and run the experiments;
+- the `experiments/` folder contains the code used to train the models and run the experiments; and
-- the `main.ipynb`
+- **the `main.ipynb` file shows the different steps of feature engineering and model training, as described in the report.**

 ### Dependencies and requirements